jkubis96/JBioSeqTools/README.md

     # if the number of transcript sequences is equal 1 then provide empty list []
     # if the user wants to not provide any linkers between the transcript sequences, provide an empty string '' for each pair of transcripts where the user wants to avoid linker; empty strings '' provide inside the list ['']
     'linkers_sequences':[''],
-    # REQUIRED if transcript sequence occure, if not empty string ''!
+    # REQUIRED if transcript sequence occures, if not empty string ''!
     # names of provided linkers
     # if the number of transcript sequences is equal 1 then provide empty list []
     # if the user wants to not provide any linkers between the transcript sequences, provide an empty string '' for each pair of transcripts where the user wants to avoid linker; empty strings '' provide inside the list ['']
     'linkers_names':[''],

-    # REQUIRED if transcript sequence occure, if not empty string ''!
+    # REQUIRED if transcript sequence occurs or fluorescent tag will be included, if not empty string ''!
     # sequence of provided promoter
     # sequence orientation 5' ---> 3' - sense
     'promoter_sequence':'',
-    # REQUIRED if transcript sequence occure, if not empty string ''!
+    # REQUIRED if transcript sequence occurs or fluorescent tag will be included, if not empty string ''!
     # name of provided promoter sequence
     'promoter_name':'',

-    # POSSIBLE if transcript sequence occure, if not empty string ''!
+    # POSSIBLE if transcript sequence occures or fluorescent tag will be included, if not empty string ''!
     # sequence of provided enhancer
     # sequence orientation 5' ---> 3' - sense
     'regulator_sequence':'',
-    # POSSIBLE if transcript sequence occure, if not empty string ''!
+    # POSSIBLE if transcript sequence occures or fluorescent tag will be included, if not empty string ''!
     # name of provided enhancer sequence
     'regulator_name':'',

-    # REQUIRED if transcript sequence occure, if not empty string ''!
+    # REQUIRED if transcript sequence occurs or fluorescent tag will be included, if not empty string ''!
     # sequence of provided polyA signal
     # sequence orientation 5' ---> 3' - sense
     'polya_sequence':'',
-    # REQUIRED if transcript sequence occure, if not empty string ''!
+    # REQUIRED if transcript sequence occurs or fluorescent tag will be included, if not empty string ''!
     # name of provided polyA singla sequence
     'polya_name':'',